What Does the Bible Say About Dance?

 So, to sum it up, dancing in itself is not a sin.
 It’s all about the context and the heart behind it.
 If you’re dancing to express joy and celebrate without leading anyone astray or indulging in sinful behavior, it’s likely fine in God’s eyes.

-See also What Does the Bible Say About Dating and Relationships?
+See also What Does the Bible Say About Pets?

 Now, let’s dig deeper into the Bible and explore some verses that shed more light on this topic.